geodesignhub/Sentinel-Evaluations-Generator/README.md

 **4. Post Processing**

+1. One of the first things that you can do is use `RasterSimplifier.py` file to simplify the generated evaluation maps.
+This script will take the generated files from above and simplify it.
-1. The script generates Raster files (*.tiff) that need to be further processed since Geodesignhub accepts only Vectors (GeoJSON).
+2. The script generates Raster files (*.tiff) that need to be further processed since Geodesignhub accepts only Vectors (GeoJSON).
-2. The script will generate GeoJSON based on the Rasters that are reclassfied, you can do it yourself using GIS and the following steps are recommended to enable uploads to Geodesignhub:
+3. The script will generate GeoJSON based on the Rasters that are reclassfied, you can do it yourself using GIS and the following steps are recommended to enable uploads to Geodesignhub:
 	- Simplify the files using r.neighbours command
 	- Convert to vectors
 	- Reclassify the vectors to the approrpriate "areatype" attribute